hbctraining/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.md

                 str_replace(".salmon", "")
 ```

 Our Salmon index was generated with transcript sequences listed by Ensembl IDs, but `tximport` needs to know **which genes these transcripts came from**.
-We will use the [`annotables`](https://github.com/stephenturner/annotables) package to extract transcript to gene information.
-This package has basic annotation information from Ensembl Genes 91 for various organisms and is very helpful for mapping between different IDs.
-It also has `tx2gene` tables that link Ensembl gene IDs to Ensembl transcript IDs.
+We will use the annotation table that we downloaded to extract transcript to gene information.

 ```r
 # Load the annotation table for GrCh38